mebusy/notes/dev_notes/AI_CS188.md

 ![](../imgs/cs188_8Puzzle.png)

 - What are the states?
 - How many states?
+9!
 - What are the actions?
-    - up to 4 directions moves to empty space
+    - you can move a tile onto the empty spot, or anther way to say you can move the empty spot around
 - How many successors from the start state?
     - 4
 - What should the costs be?
     - cost 1 per action take

-8 Puzzle I:
+---

 - Heuristic: Number of tiles misplaced
 - Why is it admissible?
-    - every misplaced tile must move at least once , so that you can never do more moves than the number of tiles that currently misplaced.
+    - every tile in the wrong place will need undergo an action. and likely more actions will be needed. so it's underestimate of the cost you will incur to achieve the goal state.
 - h(start) = 8
-- This is a relaxed-problem heuristic
+- This is a *relaxed-problem* heuristic (relax: less constrained)

-8 Puzzle II:
+    - Another way to think of this heuristic is that it's a relaxed problem heuristic.
+    - What do I mean with that?
+One way to ensure that your heuristic is admissible  is to introduce new actions.
+You take your original problem, you add new actions, and in this new hypothetical problem space you find the optimal solution.
+And because this is the optimal solution, in the new space we have more actions available to you, the optimal solution there will be cheaper or same as the optimal solution in the original scenario.
+- How we can relax this ?
+    - if you have an action available to just grab a tile and place onto the destination.

+---

 - What if we had an easier 8-puzzle where any tile could slide any direction at any time, ignoring other tiles?
-    - give a more accurate estimate of how many moves you still need to make before you can reach the goal.
+    - How does that correspond to a relaxed problem ?
+    - It's as if you can slide the tiles without them constraining each other.
+So it's a relaxed problem, less constrained.
+    - For Pacman, a relaxed would be something like ignoring the walls.
+Here it ignores the other tiles.
 - Total Manhattan distance
-    - 所有tile 独立自由移动到 目标位置所需的部数
 - Why is it admissible?
+    - It is admissible because it's a relaxed problem solution.
+    - Another way to think of it is every tile has to undergo at least that many steps before you can achieve the goal.
 - h(start) = 3 + 1 + 2 + … = 18